 The Centre for Affective Disorders

-CfAD also hosts the International Society for Affective Disorders and the World Psychiatric Association Section for Affective Disorders.
+CfAD hosts the International Society for Affective Disorders and the World Psychiatric Association Section for Affective Disorders.

 Our research areas/groups:

 Stress, Psychiatry and Immunology Lab and Perinatal Psychiatry

 The Affective Disorders Research Group works to understand more about the neurobiological causes of mood disorders (also known as affective disorders); mental illnesses where the normal functioning of mood is disrupted, including clinical depression and bipolar disorder.